pollitoiracundo/search-api-tech-challenge/README.md

 # Search NPI using noise data and GPT4o

 This is a simple FastAPI + React project that allows users to search for health professionals and clinics.
 The application includes a search bar for inputting queries and displays the search results in a card format similar to Google Search results.
 The goal is to handle `POST` requests on the `/search/doctors` endpoint in AWS.
+The backend process the input in order to call the NPI GET API and return a scored list of results.

 ## Features

 - Search for health professionals and clinics using a query input.
 - Display results in a card format with details such as NPI, name, primary practice address, phone, and primary taxonomy.
 - Sort results based on a normalized score on a 1-10 scale.
-- Disable the search button while waiting for the API response.
+- Create the score using embeddings agains the search query
-- Show a message when no results are found.
+- Re-format the input query in order to call the NPI

 ## Requirements